harrytripp/azure-static/README.md

 This project involves setting up a static website hosted on Azure Storage, enhanced with CDN for performance and security, and integrated with a CI/CD pipeline using GitHub Actions.
 Infrastructure is deployed and managed using Bicep.
 I chose Cloudflare as my DNS provider.

+This document breaks down the code from [this repository](https://github.com/harrytripp/bicep/tree/9125cf52f740baed65e04cca998316cca84b456d/CDN%20with%20Storage%20Account%20and%20Static%20Website) and as such the code snippets are not written as templates.

 ## Architecture

 ![Architecture Diagram](https://github.com/harrytripp/azure-static/blob/92e3f68b4f9bdfe754a0793ced8da9a452546285/assets/readme/Static%20Website%20Architecture%20Diagram.png)